PROFILE

 Nigeria, and Gabon.

-first name and an African first and last name.
+name and an African first and last name.
+When

-mother's first name.
-Thus people may have up to
+first name.
+Thus people may have up to four

 generation.